Meghan King Edmonds Shares Update On Kids After Revealing Son Hart’s Brain Damage Diagnosis

 Meghan King Edmonds is determined to find a solution to her son Hart’s recent brain damage diagnosis.

-Weeks after opening up about her one-year-old son’s health struggles on her blog, the former Real Housewives of Orange County star returned to social media to reveal that she’s enlisted her oldest child, two-year-old daughter Aspen, as a possible aid to her brother.
+Weeks after opening up about her 1-year-old son’s health struggles on her blog, the former Real Housewives of Orange County star returned to social media to reveal that she’s enlisted her oldest child, 2-year-old daughter Aspen, as a possible aid to her brother.

 On August 13, Bravo TV’s The Daily Dish revealed that in a recent post shared to Edmonds’ Instagram Stories, she told her fans and followers about the next step of her son’s care.